 ††††††††† In other words, linguistic students tend to be brainwashed in our Universities and are trained to reject other ways of looking at a subject, because other views are inherently inconsistent with their training.

-††††††††† In the following articles, I will show many major languages which were invented by formulaic distortion and manipulation of the ancient language which Genesis 11:1 described as: "Now the whole world had one language".
-This was followed by Genesis 11:7, which instructed the religious leaders of the day: "Let us confuse their language so they can no longer speak to each other".
+††††††††† In the following articles, are shown many major languages that were invented by formulaic distortion and manipulation of the ancient language which Genesis 11:1 described as: "Now the whole world had one language".
+Genesis 11:7† followed this, which instructed the religious leaders of the day: "Let us confuse their language so they can no longer speak to each other".
 That is exactly what happened, all over the world.
 The world has never seen a more scholarly project of such magnitude and impact as the language-invention and language-introduction projects, carried out with enormous energy, dedication, including even unbelievable brutality and almost without interruption during some four millennia, until very recently in Canada among its native population.
 The world will never see such a project again because the same would not be possible any more.
-In the following pages, I will show that our modern "science" of Indo-European linguistics, as taught in Universities, is solidly founded on the biblical command of Gen. 11:7, with a bit of academic substance thrown in.
+In the following pages, Nyland demonstrated that our modern "science" of Indo-European linguistics is founded on the biblical command of Gen. 11:7, with a bit of academic substance thrown in.

 ††††††††† Now why would

-aerial photo interpretation, wildfire suppression, forest ecology, botany
+photo interpretation, wildfire suppression, forest ecology, botany etc.

-etc. venture into fields as remote as linguistics, Homeric studies, Irish
+venture into fields as remote as linguistics, Homeric studies, Irish Ogam

-Ogam inscription translation, pre-Christian religion and archaeology?
-Because
+inscription translation, pre-Christian religion and archaeology?
+Because here

 centuries, had attracted many non-academic outsiders who made great